sakthimageshwari/Spam-Detection-in-SMS/README.md

   * Machine learning
   * Python - numpy,pandas,matplotlib,seaborn

  Project Modules:

-  *Data Collection
-  *Data Pre-processing
+    Data Cleaning
+    Data Pre-Processing
-  *Feature Extraction
+    Feature Extraction
-  *Splitting of data
-  *Training
-  *Testing
-  *Visualization - graphs,plots,UI web page
+    Traning
+    Testing
+    Visualization

 Algorithm :

-   In this project Support Vector Machine [SVM] classifier algorithm is implemented.
+   Support Vector Machine [SVM] classifier algorithm

 Conclution:
    The analytical process started from data cleaning and processing, missing value, exploratory analysis and finally model building and evaluation.
 The best accuracy on public test set is higher accuracy score will be found out.
 This project can help to find the Prediction of SMS spam messages with spam or not spam detection.